Heathrow Terminal 5: Construction

 Construction, which was undertaken by Laing O'Rourke, began in September 2002, with earthworks for the construction of the buildings' foundation.

 A preparatory archaeological dig at the site found more than 80,000 artefacts.
+Among the artefacts discovered by the archaeological dig include 18,000 pieces of pottery, 40,000 pieces of worked flint, and a wooden bowl dating to the Middle Bronze Age, around 3,000 years ago.
+Earthworks were also discovered, including a pathway and evidence of agricultural boundaries.
+Objects recovered from the dig site were immediately analysed and catalogued, allowing for the preparation works for Terminal 5 to occur simultaneously alongside the research being conducted.

-In November of the following year, work started on the steel superstructure of the main terminal building.
+In November 2003, work started on the steel superstructure of the main terminal building.
 By January 2005, the nine tunnels needed to provide road and rail access, and to provide drainage, were completed.
 In March that year, the sixth and final section of the main terminal roof was lifted into position, and in December the building was made weatherproof.
 The roof could not have been lifted with conventional cranes because it would have vertically intersected with the airport's radar field.
 Therefore, the roof was assembled on the ground using smaller cranes, then lifted into place by eight custom-built towers, each fitted with two hydraulic jacks to pull the roof up.
 At peak there were around 8,000 people working on the construction site, whilst over the life of the project over 60,000 people were involved in the construction.
 Over 15,000 volunteers were recruited for a total of 68 trials lasting from September 2007 until March 2008 to test the operational readiness of Terminal 5 prior to its opening.